 Even after all these steps, you don’t find any improvement in the performance, the last thing you can do is system reset.

-I hope this guide on “how to speed up your computer” was helpful to you and you won’t stress anymore due to weak performance of your system.
+I hope this guide on “how to speed up your computer” was helpful to you and you won’t stress anymore due to the weak performance of your system.
 If you found this helpful, please don’t forget to share it with your friends and family members.
-This will help them to boost their system’s performance and also, it will motivate me to write more and more such useful articles for you!
+This will help them to boost their system’s performance and also, it will motivate me to write more and more useful articles for you!

 Also, if your computer got some life after implementing these steps, play with google doodles and google games!
 Find out how you can do that here,